Disappointment

 The letter to the Hebrews can help us navigate the role of faith in the face of disappointment.
 In chapter 11, the writer commends the ordinary men and women who become Israelite heroes for their incredible faith in the face of hardship.
 Yet, as indicated in the verse above, they did not receive what God had promised in all its fulness.

 God understands disappointment.
-In another reading set for this Sunday (Isaiah 5.1-7), we find a parable about vines that were planted on a fertile hill with the full expectation they would yield an abundant harvest.
-But despite God’s careful nurturing of these vines, all they produced were sour grapes!
+The prophet Isaiah tells a parable about a vineyard (the people of Israel) that God planted on a fertile hill in full expectation of an abundant harvest.
+But despite God’s careful nurturing, the disobedience and injustice of the people meant all the vineyard produced was sour grapes!

 If we are honest, we frequently face disappointment.
 We may be denied an expected promotion, or a new deal; or contract falls apart; or we have to lay off staff, even though we have done everything in our power to keep them on our payroll.
 We may even become disappointed in faith itself when it fails to yield to our expectations.